keltia/fetiche-rs/docs/FETICHE.md

 ## Why the name Fetiche?

-Preliminary name (based on the [Kirikou] movies made by Michel Ocelot.
+The name is based on the [Kirikou] movies made by Michel Ocelot.
 If you have seen the animated movie "Kirikou et la sorcière", you know.

 If not, learn that the main characters are Kirikou, a small boy with extraordinary gifts and a sorceress called Karaba.
 She has some special minions called "les fétiches".
 These are wooden fetishes that do her bidding in all things.
 One of them is on top of her case and is tasked with looking around and doing... surveillance.
 Hence, the name of its framework.